springwilliams26/Mechanic_Shop_API-/README.md

 ## Project Description

-The Mechanic Shop API is a RESTful backend application built with Flask, SQLAlchemy, and Marshmallow.
-The application allows users to manage customers, mechanics, service tickets, and inventory while demonstrating CRUD operations, database relationships, authentication, caching, rate limiting, advanced queries, and the Application Factory Pattern.
+The Mechanic Shop API is a RESTful backend application built using Flask, SQLAlchemy, Marshmallow, and SQLite.

+The API allows users to manage customers, mechanics, service tickets, and inventory items.
+This phase of the project focused on improving the application through API documentation and automated testing.

 ## Technologies Used